ahlraf/ahl-teams/README.md

 -   Set  **Supported account types**  to  **Accounts in any organizational directory and personal Microsoft accounts**.
 -   Under  **Redirect URI**, set the first drop-down to  `Web`  and set the value to  `http://localhost:8000/callback`.
 This is to run the app locally.
 You can change this according to your deployment preferences.

 4. Select **Register**.
-On the **ahl-teams demo** page, copy the value of the **Application (client) ID** and save it, you will need it in the next step.
+On the **ahl-teams demo** page, copy the value of the **Application (client) ID** and save it.
+This will be needed in the next step.
 5. Select **Certificates & secrets** under **Manage**.
 Select the **New client secret** button.
 Enter a value in **Description** and select one of the options for **Expires** and select **Add**.
-6. Copy the client secret value before you leave this page.
-You will need it in the next step.
+6. Copy the client secret value before leaving this page.
+This will be needed it in the next step.
 7. Create a new file in the root of the project named `oauth_settings.yml`, and add the following content:
 ```
 app_id: "YOUR_APP_ID_HERE"